rethinkdb/rethinkdb-rs/api/python/writing-data/replace.md

 In soft durability mode RethinkDB will acknowledge the write immediately after receiving it, but before the write has been committed to disk.
 - `return_changes`: if set to `True`, return a `changes` array consisting of `old_val`/`new_val` objects describing the changes made.
-- `non_atomic`: set to `True` if you want to perform non-atomic replaces (replaces that require fetching data from another document).
+- `non_atomic`: if set to `True`, executes the replacement and distributes the result to replicas in a non-atomic fashion.
+This flag is required to perform non-deterministic updates, such as those that require reading data from another table.

 Replace returns an object that contains the following attributes: